- Home

 Other side effects

-These are called late effects and can develop months or years after radiation therapy.
+Late effects can develop months or years after radiation therapy.
 Part of the lung behind the treatment area may become inflamed, causing a dry cough or shortness of breath.
-There is a slight risk of heart problems, but this usually happens only if you have treatment to your left breast or if you smoke.
-Hardening of tissues (fibrosis) may happen months or years after treatment.
-In rare cases, radiation therapy may cause a second cancer.

 For more on this, see our general section on Radiation therapy.